 Twelve days

-The Twelve Days of Christmas was first published as a rhyme in 1780, with the tune coming from an arrangement of a traditional folk song in 1909.
+The Twelve Days of Christmas was first published as a rhyme in 1780, and the accompanying tune added in 1909.
+It’s a true Christmas classic, and a source for tricky quiz questions each December.

 A partridge in a pear tree